Home

 Geography

-- Location: The Hudson River flows between Rockland County and Westchester County to the east.
-It serves as a natural boundary and is a vital waterway in New York.
+- Location: It serves as a natural boundary and is a vital waterway in New York.

 - Towns and Villages: Major towns along the Hudson River in Rockland County include Haverstraw, Nyack, and Piermont.
 These areas have waterfront parks, marinas, and public beaches.